ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

   The first level key contains the OS name.
   The second level key contains the OS code name.
   The third level key contains the CPU architecture.
   The third level value is always empty.
+The first level key "_config" is reserved for specifying target specific information.

   The OS names and OS code names specified must be listed as a *release platform* in the corresponding rosdistro distribution file.